farzad-mos/CV_engineer/1_CV_programming/README.md

 - The camera’s field of view is set to 60 degrees for realistic simulation.
 - The program does not fetch images from an API; you must provide a local satellite image.

-For more details, see the inline comments in `main.cpp` or contact the developer.
-Happy simulating!
+For more details, see the inline comments in `main.cpp`.